Alpha Phi Sigma

 Alpha Phi Sigma is the National Criminal Justice Honor Society that recognizes undergraduate and graduate students for academic excellence in the criminal justice field.

 To apply to The Citadel's chapter Delta Eta, students must have a declared a major, minor, or equivalent in the criminal justice or related field and must have completed three full semesters or its equivalent.
-Students must attain a minimum GPA of 3.2 on a 4.0 scale.
+Students must have a cumulative grade point average of 3.2 on a 4.0 scale, as well as, a 3.2 average in Criminal Justice courses.